Skip to Content

 4. Midges

 Like ladybugs, midges also feed on the aphids that damage crops.
-They also lay their eggs in the midst of aphid colonies, so when their babies are born they attack the aphid colonies almost straight away.
+They also lay their eggs in the midst of aphid colonies, so when their babies are born, they attack the aphid colonies almost straight away.

-5. Braconid wasps
+5. Braconid Wasps

 Female braconid wasps inject their eggs into host insects such as caterpillars and moths.
-The larvae then feed inside their insect hosts, effectively killing the host by the time the larvae is fully developed.
+The larvae then feed inside their insect hosts, effectively killing the host by the time the larvae are fully developed.

-See the braconid wasps in action here, feeding on (and killing) tomato hornworms.
+See the braconid wasps in action here, feeding on (and killing) tomato hornworms

-6. Damsel bugs
+6. Damsel Bugs

+You may have started to notice a theme to the beneficial bugs here.
+Here’s yet another.
 Damsel bugs feed on pesky pests such as aphids and small caterpillars.

-7. Ground beetles
+7. Ground Beetles

 Don’t worry that every beetle is bad for your garden.
-There are actually some beneficial ones like the ground beetle.
+There are actually some beneficial ones, like the ground beetle.
 These are larger, more voracious predators.
 They will go after slugs and snails, cutworms, and cabbage maggots in your garden’s soil.

 Soldier beetles are also a good thing for your garden.
 They are most beneficial in late summer when there are a lot of aphids around.
 The soldier beetle larva helps rid the garden of aphids as well as other predatory insect eggs, treating them at the source before they even hatch.

-8. Green lacewings
+8. Green Lacewings

 Both adult lacewings and their larvae will eat pesky aphids, caterpillars, and other garden pests.
 These natural predators are good for your garden because they get rid of pests that can harm your plants.
-Sometimes they will take nectar from flowers but they won’t eat your plants or cause any harm to them, so they’re another good insect to have around.
+Sometimes they will take nectar from flowers, but they won’t eat your plants or cause any harm to them, so they’re another good insect to have around.

-9. Tachinid flies
+9. Tachinid Flies

 The tachinid fly larvae, much like braconid wasp larvae, burrow their way into many caterpillars, destroying them from the inside.
+Although caterpillars will turn into moths and butterflies that bring beauty and pollinate your flowers, they are can also destroy your crops, so finding a balance is important with any bug management.

-10. Minute pirate bugs
+10. Minute Pirate Bugs

-How Insects Can be Useful to Plants – Nature’s Own Pest Control
+How Insects Can Be Useful to Plants – Nature’s Own Pest Control

-Did you know about all of these ways insects can be useful to plants?
 Using nature’s insects to look after your garden plants is thought by many to be a superior method of pest control.
+After all, it’s minimizes the need for chemicals!
 You want your garden to feel like your own little patch of nature in your own backyard.
-A healthy garden will have insects – just not the kinds who kill your plants.
+A healthy garden will have insects, just not the kinds that kill your plants.

 Spraying man-made chemicals or pouring strange chemical pellets around is not necessarily the only way to achieve it.
-You can always go back to nature, using insects alone, and cultivate your garden 100% organically – just as nature intended.
+You can always go back to nature, using insects alone, and cultivate your garden 100% organically, just as nature intended.

 Insect pests include potato beetles, as well as in their larval stage, Japanese beetles, aphids, leaf beetles, vine weevils, caterpillars, cutworms, cabbage maggots, and the tarnished plant bug, just to name a few.
 But for each of the Japanese beetles you see, there is a beneficial beetle you want in your garden.
 It’s all about learning the difference and creating a garden environment that works for your needs and attracts good insects while repelling the bad ones.